MinhPhuocvn/My_Blog_AI25/_posts/2025-07-08-Logical-Thinking-and-Problem-Solving-in-AI.md

 ---
-title: "Logical Thinking & Problem Solving in AI"
+title: "Logical Thinking and Problem Solving in AI"
 date: 2025-07-08
 ---